duck4i/sloppy-chat/README.md

 # Docker

-There is published Docker image for the server in case you need it.
+There is published Docker image with front end UI for the server in case you need it.
 This project provides a docker-compose setup too.

 https://hub.docker.com/r/duck4i/sloppy-chat